 There can be few things more frustrating in football than coming out second best against one particular rival time and time again.

-That is a fate that has befallen numerous clubs over the years and few examples are more notable than Manchester United's struggles at the hands of Chelsea.
+That is a fate that has befallen numerous clubs over the years and the Merseyside derby is one notable example.

 UNITED SUFFER CHELSEA BLUES

-The all-time record may heavily favour United, who have won 74 and lost 53 of the 180 meetings in all competitions, but since 2012 Chelsea have had the bragging rights.
+The all-time record may heavily favour Manchester United, who have won 74 and lost 53 of the 181 meetings in all competitions, but since 2012 Chelsea have had the bragging rights.

 It is a rivalry created by the London club's emergence into the top-flight elite, for which Roman Abramovich's arrival in 2003 was the catalyst.